 Under the Supplier Code, we may conduct onsite audits of selected supplier facilities that provide us with products or services.
-Onsite audits may include a review of relevant supplier records, policies and work practices, as well as an inspection of supplier facilities for compliance with the Supplier Code.
+Onsite audits may include a review of relevant supplier records, policies and work practices as well as an inspection of supplier facilities for compliance with the Supplier Code.
+In addition, as part of our JAC membership, in 2024, we verified the adherence of six of our key suppliers to our standards, representing 31% of our annual spend on tangible electronic products, by reviewing audits requisitioned by other members of JAC.
+None of those we reviewed presented any issues of concern.